-- a) 4 lane rural highway standard east of Toodyay Road, with limited full movement at grade intersections. - b) Upgrading of Great Eastern Highway to dual carriageway standard from west of Clackline to Northam. - c) Old Coach Rd-SLk79.59 (LHS and RHS, Travelling east bound) Proposed assessment supports this configuration appropriate and maintain access of Old Coach Rd to GEH with full movement "T" intersection and can be close the Eadine Rd to North (Refer to Section 6.4.1 page 43) - d) Smith Rd SLK 82.30 (LHS) Proposed assessment support this configuration and connecting smith road to GEH from south and will provide access Rd on North side and South side.
-(Refer to Section 6.4.2 page 43,44)

-e) Eadine Road-SLK 83.28(RHS)

-Proposed assessment supports this configuration and keep the Existing property access road to east (Refer to section 6.4.3 page 44,45)
+- Augustini Rd/Refractory Rd/PANH "T" Intersections The assessment supports the proposed configuration (Refer to Section 6.3.9 page 39 for locality Map). - j) Great Eastern Highway /Spencer Brook Rd/PANH Intersection Assessment supports this configuration and realign entry from spencer brook road and additional access from North of PANH (Refer to Section 6.3.10 page 40 for locality Map). - Support the findings and proposed Burlong Realignment as identified in the PANH "Orange Route" Network Assessment Report, Section 2-Wundowie to Northam.
+Those Being: - a) Old Coach Rd-SLk79.59 (LHS and RHS, Travelling east bound) Proposed assessment support this configuration appropriate and maintain access of Old Coach Rd to GEH with full movement "T" intersection and can be close the Eadine Rd to North (Refer to Section 6.4.1 page 43) - b) Smith Rd SLK 82.30 (LHS) Proposed assessment support this configuration and connecting smith road to GEH from south and will provide access Rd on North side and South side.
+(Refer to Section 6.4.2 page 43,44) - c) Eadine Road-SLK 83.28(RHS) Proposed assessment support this configuration and keep the Existing property access road to east (Refer to section 6.4.3 page 44,45) - d) Dempster Road SLK 84.47(LHS) Proposed assessment support this configuration and access Rd to the west will rationalise.
+But demand will be very limited due to good Sight line.
+(Refer to section 6.4.4 page 45)